gglessner/MQulator/README.md

 ## Additional Tools

 ### MQbrowse.py
-A simple tool to browse messages from a single IBM MQ queue and log them for later replay.
-It connects to the specified queue and writes each raw message to its own timestamped file in the `logs` directory.
-Each file is named with the queue, timestamp, and message number, and contains the raw, unaltered message bytes (suitable for re-injection).
+A versatile tool that can both browse messages from IBM MQ queues and subscribe to IBM MQ topics for publish/subscribe messaging.
+It connects to the specified queue or topic and writes each raw message to its own timestamped file in the `logs` directory.
+Each file contains the raw, unaltered message bytes (suitable for re-injection).

-**Example usage:**
+**Queue Browsing Mode:**
 ```
 # JKS keystore (default)
 python MQbrowse.py --keystore mycert.jks --server host:port --qm QM1 --channel CHANNEL1 --queue QUEUE1